 The diligence process does not end once a deal closes.
-Originator partners are subjected to ongoing diligence.
+Borrowers are subjected to ongoing diligence.
 They must provide notification to Percent in the event of certain material events while also complying with other ongoing requirements.
-Typically, originator partners must provide Percent with portfolio performance reports on either a daily, weekly, or monthly basis.
-The originator must also complete regular compliance certificates and provide updates upon refinancings, which are used by Percent to stay informed of the most critical aspects of an originator’s business.
-Originator partners are also subjected to annual reviews where certain internal scores and models are updated, often from scratch.
+Typically, borrower partners must provide Percent with portfolio performance reports on either a daily, weekly, or monthly basis.
+The borrower must also complete regular compliance certificates and provide updates upon refinancings, which are used by Percent to stay informed of the most critical aspects of a borrower’s business.
+Borrower partners are also subjected to annual reviews where certain internal scores and models are updated, often from scratch.
 This is especially important since our due diligence process is constantly evolving.

 Due diligence is a dynamic and ongoing process, one Percent takes seriously for the benefit of all investors.
 With better due diligence comes better understanding of risks, and thus the ability to make more sound, informed investments.